 The Career Workbook has 6 Steps.
 Students submit assigned steps across the semester as noted on the assignment portion of the syllabus.
-Each submission must be emailed to Ms. Enciso by 11 a.m. on the due date.
-Remember, points are deducted for late submissions.
-Email the assignments as an attachment to aliciaeenciso@gmail.com
+Each submission will emailed to the instructor which will be cumulative across the semester.

-Quiz & Exams
+Quiz / Exams

-There will be a quiz following unit 1 worth 15 points.
-The unit 2 test will count for 50 points and the final exam covering unit 3 will count for 50 points.
+There will be a quiz following Unit 1 worth 20 points.
+The Unit 2 test will count for 50 points and the final exam covering Unit 3 will count for 50 points.
 The exams will be a mixture of multiple choice, short answer, and essay.